etchre/web102_prework/README.md

 The following **optional** features are implemented:

+* [x] Created a navigation bar at the top to quickly navigate to specific sections of the page
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Overhaul game card to display more information (like total amount raised and the goal)
+* [ ] Create a search bar to search for a specific game

 ## Video Walkthrough